xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

 ### 5. Test the Automation
 now we have:
-- Stop Lambda scheduled via EventBridge (e.g., 10 PM IST)

-When you check your EC2 console:
+- Stop Lambda scheduled via EventBridge (e.g., 10 PM IST) When you check your EC2 console:
 - The instance should stop automatically at 10 PM

+## 6. Configure Auto Start EC2 (Same as Stop Lambda Function)
+We can create another Lambda function to start your EC2 instance automatically — similar to “Stop EC2” setup.

 ---